jprante/elasticsearch-jdbc/README.md

 ## Time scheduled execution

-Setting a cron expression in the paramter `schedule` enables repeated (or time scheduled) runs.
+Setting a cron expression in the parameter `schedule` enables repeated (or time scheduled) runs.

 You can also define a list of cron expressions (in a JSON array) to schedule for many different time schedules.

-Example of a `schedule` paramter:
+Example of a `schedule` parameter:

         "schedule" : "0 0-59 0-23 ? * *"